zach-chairez/New-Site/content/post/polynomial-regression/index.md

 N = len(x_train)
 ```

-#### In this section, we'll transform our system of equations into a matrix system.
-The coefficients of the polynomial will be found directly.
-However, we'll see that we'll require numerical approximations when we reach our polynomial of degree 9 where we'll define a loss function and use gradient descent to aquire our coefficients.

 $ \textbf{Current Task:}$ <br>
 We'd like to approximate our training data set with four different polynomials of different degrees.
 We'll seek to aquire polynomials of degrees 0, 1, 3, and 9 that we hope will best fit our data.
 <br>